 Five chapels have been built in the Palace of Versailles so far.

-The wife of Louis XVI, Marie Antoinette built her estate on the Versailles, called “The Petit Trianon”.
-Marie Antoinette used this as a personal retreat.
+The wife of Louis XVI, Queen Marie Antoinette, built her estate on the Versailles, called “The Petit Trianon”.
+She used this as a personal retreat.

 The Palace of Versailles’ kitchens and the king’s dining room were located quite far away from each other, as a result, the kings’ meals were often served cold.